EmilFox231007/EmilProjects/Robotics and Reinforcment Learning/README.md

+# Reinforcement Learning and Robotics Simulation

+# Project description:

+This is the follow up to the Computer Vision project highlighted in my portfolio.
+This uses the pipeline I created using CV and ML techniques to obtain the root tip coordiantes which is fed into either a PID controller or RL model which is running in a Robotics simulation with a OT2 robot, a pippette is attached to the arm and using the controllers it's supposed to be able to inoculate each coordinate point given.

 # OT2 Robot Simulation with PID control

 This repository contains Python scripts for controlling an OT2 pipette robot in a simulation environment using PyBullet.
 The pipette movement is controlled either using a PID controller or a Reinforcement Learning (RL) model.
 The environment is implemented using OpenAI Gymnasium.